ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

           scheme: linear_horizontal_extrapolate_vertical

 By default, vertical interpolation is performed in the dimension coordinate of the z axis.
-If you want to use another coordinate (for example, ``air_pressure``' in variables that are provided in model levels and not pressure levels) you can override that automatic choice by providing the name of the desired coordinate:
+If you want to explicitly declare the z axis coordinate to use (for example, ``air_pressure``' in variables that are provided in model levels and not pressure levels) you can override that automatic choice by providing the name of the desired coordinate:

 .. code-block:: yaml